innocellence/New-Corporate-Site/_whitepaper/2016-07-12-gamification-an-engaging-way-to-interact-with-your-target-audience-2.md

 In such instances, working with an experienced digital innovation agency that applies user experience (UX) design principles can help you develop a gamification app that is effective and engaging.

-#####*What are some other intersting ways gamification can be applied to engage your customers and/or employees?
-Share your thoughts and experiences with us by commenting below!*<br><br>
+**What are some other intersting ways gamification can be applied to engage your customers and/or employees?**

-Image Credit: Pixabay